Unmatched level of mass resolution and sensitivity

 The height difference from the top of the fibres to the aluminium substrate is more than 300 µm.
 Nevertheless, the corresponding spectrum shows a good mass resolution with clear separation for inorganic and organic peaks.

-The new benchmark in cluster ion beam technology
+The benchmark in cluster ion beam technology

 50 nm lateral resolution guaranteed and two times higher data rates

 The Nanoprobe 50 is the latest generation bismuth cluster ion source for the M6.
 The source provides pulsed primary ion currents of up to 40 pA and an ultimate lateral resolution of well below 50 nm.
-The new bipolar bunching system can operate at repetition rates of up to 50 kHz, allowing for extremely high data rates and improved detection limits.
+The bipolar bunching system can operate at repetition rates of up to 50 kHz, allowing for extremely high data rates and improved detection limits.
 The Nanoprobe 50 is the ideal primary ion source for high lateral resolution microanalysis and imaging as well as high mass resolution surface spectrometry and depth profiling.

 50 nm lateral resolution guaranteed